 - Images and video embedding for a multi-media experience

 - Built-in themes allow you to focus on the content, not design

 Can I install my own plugins and themes?

-We provide a set of plugins and themes but users won't be able to install additional ones.
+A set of plugins and themes are provided for you but users won't be able to install additional ones.
 There are over 30,000 plugins and 2,500 themes on WordPress.org alone and not all of them play nicely with each other or with the latest version of WordPress.
 Many are not programmed well or maintained consistently and may allow hackers to access your site or cause it to run very slowly.
-Because of it's popularity, WordPress is a common target of hackers.
-Web Services will test all themes and plugins for security and compatibility problems, user experience issues, and performance impact before deploying them.
-Our requirements gathering during the project phase helped us select a group of plugins and themes that will provide a robust set of features out the gate.
+Because of its popularity, WordPress is a common target of hackers.

 I heard that WordPress gets hacked frequently.
 Is that true?

 WordPress is one of the most popular and widely-used web site management tools in the world and is therefore a popular target by hackers as well.
 The 30+ thousand plugins and themes available can open up security vulnerabilities as well.
-Web Services will lock down and rigorously maintain our environment to prevent these types of attacks.
+Our vendor, CampusPress, rigorously maintains our environment to prevent these types of attacks.

 Can I migrate my existing website?

 Moving your website probably means creating a new website in WordPress and then copying and pasting the content from the old to the new.
 You can also import your site into WordPress.
 The importer can be found under "tools."
 It sometimes works very well but sometimes runs into issues.
 Note that there will be a little cleanup to do even if you import using the same theme and plugins.
 If your existing site has a different theme and uses different plugins, the clean up may be more extensive.
 For any assistance with migrating your site, contact CampusPress at email@example.com.